juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The JavascriptEngine::callFunctionObject() function has been removed.

+**Possible Issues**

+Projects that used the removed function will fail to compile.

+**Workaround**

+Use the JSObjectCursor::invokeMethod() function to call functions beyond the root scope.

+**Rationale**

+The JavascriptEngine's underlying implementation has been changed, and the DynamicObject type is no longer used for the internal implementation of the engine.
+The JSObjectCursor class provides a way to navigate the Javascript object graph without depending on the type of the engine's internal implementation.

+## Change

+The JavascriptEngine::getRootObjectProperties() function returns its result by value instead of const reference.

+**Possible Issues**

+Projects that captured the returned value by reference and depended on it being valid for more than the current function's scope may stop working correctly.

+**Workaround**

+If the return value is used beyond the calling function's scope it must be stored in a value.

+**Rationale**

+The JavascriptEngine's underlying implementation has been changed, and the NamedValueSet type is no longer used in its internal representation.
+Hence a new NamedValueSet object is created during the getRootObjectProperties() function call.

+## Change

+JavascriptEngine::evaluate() will now return a void variant if the passed in code successfully evaluates to void, and only return an undefined variant if an error occurred during evaluation.
+The previous implementation would return var::undefined() in both cases.

+**Possible Issues**

+Projects that depended on the returned value of JavascriptEngine::evaluate() to be undefined even during successful evaluation may fail to work correctly.

+**Workaround**

+Code paths that depend on an undefined variant to be returned should be checked if they aren't used exclusively to determine evaluation failure.
+In failed cases the JavascriptEngine::evaluate() function will continue to return var::undefined().

+**Rationale**

+When a Javascript expression successfully evaluates to void, and when it fails evaluation due to timeout or syntax errors are distinctly different situations and this should be reflected on the value returned.

+## Change

 The `WebBrowserComponent::pageAboutToLoad()` function on Android now only receives callbacks for entire page navigation events, as opposed to every resource fetch operation.
 Returning `false` from the function now prevents